 Work with Umbrella

-- No set schedule, no boss, no time commitment: work only when you want and only doing jobs you want to do.
+- No set schedule, no boss, no time commitment: work only when you want.

 How much do I get paid?